CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ## Links to services

-We kindly request that users carefully read the manual before proceeding to use the services to ensure a smooth experience.
+We kindly request that users carefully read the instructions before proceeding to use the services to ensure a smooth experience.

 * [MyCSC portal](https://my.csc.fi/welcome)
 * [Sensitive Data (SD) Connect](https://sd-connect.csc.fi/)